Congregation (The Afghan Whigs album): Music

-Lyrics and themes
+Lyrics

 Dulli's lyrics throughout the album explore dysfunctional intimate relationships and sexual deviancy, featuring themes of pleasure and guilt.
 The songs are narrated from the perspective of an emotionally wounded sinner and lothario with sinister and narcissistic tones.
 The lyrics also feature haunting refrains and expressions of angst and melodrama.
 In Stereogum writer Peter Helman's analysis, Congregation debuts the predominance of Dulli's "leviathan libido" over an album-length work, avoiding the multi-layer metaphors of classic rock-inspired contemporaries such as Eddie Vedder and instead expressing emotions in an R&B style: "Artists like the Supremes, the Temptations, and even the Four Tops often wrote songs that seethed with domestic drama and pent-up sexual energy."

 Dulli's baritone vocals throughout the album are moaningly husky and feature falsetto wails.
 Daniel Fidler of Spin compares them to those of "a young Paul Westerberg in heat."
 David Sprague of the Trouser Press calls Congregation a "strangely flamboyant" album that showcases "Dulli's metamorphosis from everypunk wallflower to rakish scoundrel with a heart of glass."
 Jason Ankeny of AllMusic calls Dulli "a truly magnetic presence" and writes of his performance on the album, "by turns predator ('Tonight') and prey ('I'm Her Slave'), he's the guy your parents always warned you about, delivering each syllable of his remarkable lyrics with equal measures of innuendo and venom."
 Stephanie Benson of Rhapsody comments that his lyrics are "full of stifling dissatisfaction and boozy philosophy".